Rootkiti/Animal_health_monitoring/README.md

 Both Algorithms use the same data but their performance are different.

 DecisionTree performed well on training data but looking at testing and validation accuracies, LogisticRegressor is scoring higher.

+#### 3. Random Forest classifier

+RandomForestClassifier Results with defaoult parametors

+on training data: 0.94
+on testing data: 0.77

+I tried This model on different values for `n_estimators`, `max_depth`, and `min_samples_split` and rusults are:

+on training data: 0.86
+on testing data: 0.82